unicef-polymer/etools-searchable-multiselection-menu/README.md

         on-value-change="_singleSelectionChanged"></etools-searchable-multiselection-menu>
 ```

-If you need only select an option and get option ID (most use cases) or an array of IDs(for multiselection)
+If you need only to bind a custom element property to the esmm dropdown use `selected` property
-you can use `selected` property of the element.
-It only works for integer values, for other types use `selectedValues` property.
+to update dropdown's selection or get selected value(s).
-Additionally you can chose to block the change event.
+In this case change event is automatically disabled.
 Example:

 ```html
 <p>SelectedID: [[selectedId]]</p>